Fix stubborn apps

 - …

-They are not (just) checking if there is the google play service installed but also check if the app is linked to the play store (i.e. exactly the package name: com.android.vending
+They are not (just) checking if Google Play services is installed, but also checking if the app is linked to the Play Store (i.e. the exact package name com.android.vending

 ).

-For these apps you likely get a warning/popup telling you that they cannot find google play services and/or they simply refuse to work and/or do not show any map data or (in case of Threema/Element/SchildiChat) activating their own push notification service.
+For these apps you likely get a warning/popup telling you that they cannot find Google Play services, and/or they simply refuse to work, and/or do not show any map data, or (in the case of Threema/Element/SchildiChat) they activate their own push notification service, instead of using the one provided by Google Play/MicroG (which may use more battery or work less reliably compared to Google’s push service or UnifiedPush).

-The solution is quite simple: the app HAS TO be linked with the play store (i.e. open app info -> “installed by …” should list “Google Play Store” and not e.g. Aurora or F-Droid etc.
+The solution is quite simple: the app has to be linked to the Play Store (i.e. opening app info, “App installed from…” should list “Google Play Store”, and not Aurora or F-Droid for example).

 Possible solutions

-- Backup the app with Neo Backup, then in the Neo Backup settings:
+- Backup the app with Neo Backup, then in Neo Backup settings

 Service -> "The installer package name"